Welcome to The Old Manse

 Wild life is abundant in the area, kites and buzzards frequently wheel overhead and owls are often heard in the garden at night.
 The RSPB have a reserve at Nigg Bay being an important area of mudflat, saltmarsh and wet grassland on the Cromarty Firth.
 It is a major stop-over points for migratory birds travelling between their breeding and wintering grounds.
 Visit the viewing hide any time between October and March and you’re likely to see countless wading birds and waterfowl.
 The summer months bring a range of breeding birds to the wetland and saltmarsh areas and ospreys can be seen hunting in the bay.

-We are ideally located for those travelling to and from the Orkney Islands.
+We are ideally located for those travelling to and from Orkney.
 The ferry terminals of Gills Bay (Pentland Ferries) and Scrabster (North Link Ferries) are no more that 2.5 hours drive with John O’Groats just 2 hours away.

 The Old Manse offers ample private parking and dry, secure storage for bicycles, motorbikes and golf equipment.
 We can also provide drying facilities for walkers who get caught out by the Highland weather.

 The local pub is a quarter of a mile away and offers a large selection of reasonably priced evening meals.
 Alternatively nearby Tain provides a choice of restaurants.